This is how I imagined it. Ben Chestnut, MailChimp’s CEO, sits me down and asks:

 On the upside, though, our quest for an answer was a great opportunity for our team to ask some other important questions:

-- Are we spending our time on work users care about?
+- Are we spending our time on work that meets users’ needs?

 - Are we tracking the right metrics?